About that game, let me be brief:

-In the first 2 games of this series, he is 1-for-9.
+In the 1st 2 games of this series, he is 1-for-9.
 That's a .111 batting average.
 Counting walks, he's 2-for-10, an on-base percentage of .200.
-His one hit was a single, so that's a slugging percentage of .200.
+His 1 hit was a single, so that's a slugging percentage of .200.
 No RBIs, 5 strikeouts, 4 men LOB -- and that includes Game 1, which the Yankees won, although it was still tied 2-2 going into the 9th.

 And he's the 3rd man in the batting order.

 We all remember that, in the 2006 American League Championship Series, Joe Torre got so frustrated with Alex that he dropped him to 8th in the order.
 Certain people said it was about time; certain other people considered it a slap in the face to "the greatest player in the game."
 Whichever it was, it still didn't work.